Email information is followed by @css.edu unless otherwise noted.

 Ms. Marden-Lokken has 38 years of experience focusing on neurorehabilitation.
 She has presented numerous workshops on topics related to evaluation and treatment of individuals with neurologic dysfunction and practices in neurorehabilitation areas.

 Samantha is a member of the American Physical Therapy Association (APTA) with section memberships in Orthopedics, Pediatrics, and Education.
 She is an APTA credentialed clinical instructor.
 She is also certified in both orthopedics and pediatrics by the American Board of Physical Therapy Specialties.
 Samantha’s clinical experience includes outpatient hospital-based and private clinic orthopedics, sports, and pediatrics in the Portland, OR metro area.
-She has recently partnered with Lake Superior Community Health Center to establish a probono PT practice where she works with an underserved population.
+She also partners with Lake Superior Community Health Center to establish a probono PT practice where she works with an underserved population.

 Teaching responsibilities: Neuroscience, Functional Anatomy, Biomechanics, Patient Client management I, II, III, and Critical Inquiry III.